jvde-github/AIS-catcher-control/README.md

-Simple control tool for the AIS-catcher service installed via the offical page for the Raspberry Pi only.
+Simple control tool for the AIS-catcher service installed via the official page for the Raspberry Pi only.
+Username/password is admin/admin.

 Install control tool with:
 ```